-- The assigned caseworker must determine the following: - The amount of financial loss sustained by any victim as a result of the offense. - The financial resources and earning ability of the youth. - Other factors that the court considers appropriate, and - The financial needs of the youth and the youth's dependents.
+- •• The amount of financial loss sustained by any victim as a result of the offense. - •• The financial resources and earning ability of the youth. - Other factors the court considers appropriate, and - •• The financial needs of the youth and the youth's dependents who are reliant on care and support by the youth and whether that would be disrupted by removing the youth from the community.